97amarnathk/genericTaskPresenter/README.md

   ],
   "videos":[
     {
-      "questionString" : "What is this image about?", "type" : "normal",
+      "questionString" : "What is this video about?", "type" : "normal",
       answers : []
     },
     {
-      "questionString" : "Do you like this image?", "type" : "mcqs",
+      "questionString" : "Do you like this video?", "type" : "mcqs",
       answers : ["Yes","No"]
     }
   ],
   "audios":[
     {
-      "questionString" : "What is this image about?", "type" : "normal",
+      "questionString" : "What is this audio about?", "type" : "normal",
       answers : []
     },
     {
-      "questionString" : "Do you like this image?", "type" : "mcqs",
+      "questionString" : "Do you like this audio?", "type" : "mcqs",
       answers : ["Yes","No"]
     }
   ],
   "documents":[
     {
-      "questionString" : "What is this image about?", "type" : "normal",
+      "questionString" : "What is this document about?", "type" : "normal",
       answers : []
     },
     {
-      "questionString" : "Do you like this image?", "type" : "mcqs",
+      "questionString" : "Do you like this document?", "type" : "mcqs",
       answers : ["Yes","No"]
     }